Testimony in Trump rape accuser's trial gets underway

 Trump, 76, has forcefully denied raping Carroll, saying she was not his "type" and made up the claim to promote her 2019 memoir, "What Do We Need Men For?"

+Trump nonetheless doubled down on his criticism of Carroll in a Wednesday post on his Truth Social platform.

+"The E. Jean Carroll case, Ms. Bergdorf Goodman, is a made up SCAM," Trump wrote.
+"This is a fraudulent & false story--Witch Hunt!"

-Carroll, 79, is suing Trump for defamation after he denied her rape claim in an October post on his Truth Social platform.
+Carroll, 79, is suing Trump for defamation after he denied her rape claim in an October post on Truth Social.

 She is also suing under New York's Adult Survivors Act, which lets adults sue their alleged abusers long after statutes of limitations have run out.